Good Delivery Rules

 - The form or dimensions of the Bar do not meet current requirements;

 - The Bar’s marks or dimensions have been modified.
-For instance, a Refiner may change the layout of the marks on its Bar from a portrait to a landscape format.
-Other reasons for such changes include rebranding by the Refiner (e.g. using a new logo) or a change of ownership (e.g. a new name).
+For example only, a Refiner may change the layout of the marks on its Bar from a portrait to a landscape format.
+Other reasons for such changes include but are not limited to rebranding by the Refiner (e.g. using a new logo) or a change of ownership (e.g. a new name).

 Bars are listed at the discretion of the Executive Committee which reserves the right to make any investigations that it deems appropriate into an applicant for listing.

-Refiners are expected, at the earliest opportunity possible, to inform the Chief Technical Officer or Good Delivery List Officer (the GDL Team) if there has been a breach of any of the Rules or Principles of this Rulebook.
-Failure to communicate a breach may have an impact on the Refiner’s Good Delivery status.
+Refiners are expected, at the earliest opportunity possible, to inform the Chief Technical Officer or Good Delivery List Officer (together the GDL Team) if there has been a breach of any of the Rules or Principles of this Rulebook.
+Failure to communicate a breach may itself be considered to be a breach of these Rules and lead to potential enforcement in accordance with Section 1.4. .